-The legal basis on which Maitland Medical processes information in respect of occupational health is based on: the legitimate interests of an employer, requiring advice on fitness for work, ensuring the efficient and safe running of the business, compliance with health and safety legislation, employment law, ie: the Equality Act and all legal duties with respect to tax and social security legislation ie: pay sick pay etc. Article 6 (1) (f)
+Each organisation is required to demonstrate that they are processing personal data fairly and lawfully.
+To do so we must have a lawful basis for processing personal data which is outlined below: The lawful basis on which Maitland processes information in respect of occupational health is based on: Article 6 (1) (f): the legitimate interests of an employer, requiring advice on fitness for work, ensuring the efficient and safe running of the business, compliance with health and safety legislation, employment law, ie: the Equality Act and all legal duties with respect to tax and social security legislation ie: pay sick pay etc.

-The basis on which Maitland processes information handled is: Article 9 (Special category data)(2)(h) Processing is necessary for the purposes of preventive or occupational medicine for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services on the basis EU or Member State law or pursuant to contract with a health professional and subject to the conditions and safeguards referred to in paragraph 3.
+In addition the basis on which Maitland processes special category data is: Article 9 (Special category data)(2)(h): Processing is necessary for the purposes of preventive or occupational medicine for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services on the basis EU or Member State law or pursuant to contract with a health professional and subject to the conditions and safeguards referred to in paragraph 3.

 Maitland will retain information only for as long as necessary.
 Records are maintained in line with the Faculty of Occupational Medicines retention schedule which determines the length of time records should be kept.
 This is throughout the duration of employment (if not transferred, destroyed within 7 years of leaving the company) and 40 years for health surveillance records.
 Information Governance Alliance/ Dept. of Health 2016 /Reg 11 COSHH Regs 2002 and ACOP 2013